umputun/spot/README.md

 user: umputun                       # default ssh user.
 Can be overridden by -u flag or by inventory or host definition
 ssh_key: keys/id_rsa                # ssh key
 ssh_shell: /bin/bash                # shell to use for remote ssh execution, default is /bin/sh
+local_shell: /bin/bash              # shell to use for local execution, default is os shell
 inventory: /etc/spot/inventory.yml  # default inventory file.
 Can be overridden by --inventory flag

 # list of targets, i.e. hosts, inventory files or inventory URLs